 Teaching Interventions to Empower and Strengthen Families (TIES)

-TIES is a FREE early intervention program targeting children six years and under.
+TIES is a FREE early intervention program targeting children 18 months to five years of age.
 During program sessions, parent are trained to work in a classroom as a way to actively practice their skills they are learning.
 It is staffed by both professionals and parents who have completed the program with their own children.

-Learn more about the TIES program via the video below.
+Learn more about the TIES program via the videos below.